 The answer to the first part of that question is simple: keywords.
 Many times, the keywords hiring managers are looking for are in the job listing, and you should incorporate preferred skills and important points from the job post into your resume.
 Hiring managers want to see that you've read the job posting and you understand the job you're applying for.
 Consider this the first skills test, and with some attention you can pass with flying colors.

-The second part of the question has a few more pieces to it...
+The second part of the question has a few more parts to it...

 Design is certainly a piece of the puzzle.
 For starters, you will need to be comfortable with the format of a Traditional resume.
 Unlike a performance resume which is typically a chronological listing of roles or companies you've worked with, a Traditional resume includes job summaries and skill highlights.
 LiveCareer has some great examples of Traditional resume formats, which you can check out here.